ipekselcen/ipekselcen.github.io/_posts/2025-11-20-chromatin-accessibility.md

 <div class="callout callout-tip">
 <strong>💡 Connecting Biology to Analysis</strong>
-<p>103> Understanding these biological principles will help you interpret your ATAC-seq results.
+<p>Understanding these biological principles will help you interpret your ATAC-seq results.
 A strong ATAC-seq peak means high accessibility, which typically indicates an active regulatory region like an enhancer or promoter!</p>
 </div>

 Scientists have developed several methods to map chromatin accessibility across the genome: